sefnyn/scholix/README.md

 *DOI\tDATA-DOI\tDATA-DOI\tDATA-DOI...* where \t represents a tab character

 For example:
 10.1002/anie.201804488	10.5517/ccdc.csd.cc1plxx3	10.5517/ccdc.csd.cc1plxy4

+In this example, the research paper (10.1002/anie.201804488) has two corresponding research datasets (10.5517/ccdc.csd.cc1plxx3 and 10.5517/ccdc.csd.cc1plxy4)

 The file may contain data DOIs pointing to the local research data repository.
-If so, you might want to remove the lines containing DURHAM DATA REPOSITORY:
+If so, you might want to remove the lines containing LOCAL DATA REPOSITORY:
->grep -v DURHAM links.tsv > linksWithoutDurham.tsv
+>grep -v LOCAL links.tsv > linksWithoutLocalDataRepository.tsv

 Output file: **citations.txt**  [lines appear to wrap here but do not wrap in the file]